 - Analysis: This proceeding addresses PG&E's balancing accounts, including the PABA, providing a venue for a detailed review of the billed revenues and net CAISO revenues PG&E recorded during 2020.
 It also determines whether PG&E managed its portfolio of contracts and UOG in a reasonable manner.
-Both issues could impact the level of the PCIA in 2022. - Next Steps: Protests and responses are due 30 days after this application was noticed in the CPUC's daily calendar, which occurred on March 18, 2021, resulting in an April 17, 2021 deadline.
-PG&E has proposed a schedule that includes a prehearing conference on May 6, 2021, CalAdvocates/intervenor testimony on July 12, 2021, and proposed and final decisions issued in Q1 2022. - Additional Information: CPUC Daily Calendar Notice (March 18, 2021); Application (March 1, 2021); Docket No. A.21-03-008.
+Both issues could impact the level of the PCIA in 2022. - Next Steps: A scoping memo and ruling is anticipated to be issued next. - Additional Information: Application (March 1, 2021); Docket No. A.21-03-008.